Bayerische Theaterakademie August Everding

-The Bayerische Theaterakademie August Everding (English: Bavarian Theatre Academy August Everding) at the Prinzregententheater in Munich, was founded by August Everding in 1993.
-Since September 2014, the Academy has been directed by Hans-Jürgen Drescher.
-The academy offers theatrical students nine different programs and through the cooperation of three professionally equipped theaters (Prinzregententheater, Akademietheater, and Akademiestudio), it is the largest training center for stage professions in Germany.
+The Bayerische Theaterakademie August Everding (Bavarian Theatre Academy August Everding) at the Prinzregententheater in Munich, was founded by August Everding in 1993.
+The academy offers theatrical students eight different programs and through the cooperation of three professionally equipped theaters (Prinzregententheater, Akademietheater, and Akademiestudio), it is the largest training center for stage professions in Germany.

 Education

-In this theater for teaching and learning combinations of both theoretical and practical methods make up the courses for acting, directing, singing/musical theater, musicals, drama, stage presence and costume design, makeup and theater, film and television criticism.
+In this theater for teaching and learning combinations of both theoretical and practical methods make up the courses for acting, directing, singing/musical theater, musicals, drama, stage presence and costume design, makeup and cultural journalism.

-The students complete their studies, depending on the various courses, with a Bachelor or Diploma.
+The students complete their studies, depending on the various courses, with a Bachelor, Master or Diploma.

-Cooperation partners are the Hochschule für Musik und Theater München, the Ludwig Maximilian University of Munich, the Academy of Fine Arts, Munich, and University of Television and Film Munich in which students are enrolled depending on the course.
+Cooperation partners are the Hochschule für Musik und Theater München, the Ludwig Maximilian University of Munich and the Academy of Fine Arts, Munich in which students are enrolled depending on the course.

 Moreover, there are production partnerships with the three state theaters in Munich (Residenz Theatre, Bavarian State Opera, and Staatstheater am Gärtnerplatz), the Bayerischer Rundfunk, the Munich Radio Orchestra, the Munich Chamber Orchestra, the Neue Hofkapelle München and Bavarian, national and international theaters and festivals.

 On average, the students participate in over 50 productions per academic year.
 Tickets for performances are available through the central ticket office of the Bavarian state theaters.

 The Theatre Academy is a member of the Standing Conference of Acting Training because of its course in acting.